crespire/ruby_chess/README.md

 legal_moves

-1. Grab the active King.
-And see if there are any direct attackers and generate their moves.
+1. Grab the active King and build a threat board.

-If there are direct attackers
+  * Take all enemies, and mark their psuedo-legal moves.

+If threat board includes the active King's cell:
 2. How many attackers?
-3. If more than 1 attacker, only the king has valid moves.
+3. GUARD: If more than 1 attacker, only the king has valid moves.
 If this piece isn't a king, then return empty list.
 4. Generate moves for the current piece.
 5. Are there any valid moves?
-6. Are we pinned?
-7. Can this piece capture the attacking piece?
+6. Can this piece capture the attacking piece?
-8. Can this piece block the check?
+7. Can this piece block the check?

 If there are no direct attackers
+1. Get this piece's moves
+2. GUARD: If king, remove all attacks from the threat_board and return
-1. Are there any pins to the king by the enemy?
+3. Are there any pins to the king by the enemy sliders?
 2. If there are pins, find the pieces that are pinned.
   * Pinned pieces are preventing a check, so their legal moves are restricted.
 3. If there are no pins, then